sbadal007/sahayog/project-context.md

 - **UserAvatar**: Cached network image component with retry logic and error handling
 - **UserStatusWidget**: Real-time online/offline status indicator
 - **CreateRequestTab**: Form for creating help requests with location services
-- **ViewOffersTab**: Helper interface to browse and respond to requests
+- **ViewOffersTab**: Helper interface to browse and respond to requests with enhanced offer dialog
+- **OfferDialog**: Interactive dialog for creating offers with custom messages and alternative pricing
-- **RequesterInbox**: Dashboard for managing requests and incoming offers
+- **RequesterInbox**: Dashboard for managing requests and incoming offers with custom terms display
-- **HelperInbox**: Dashboard for tracking sent offers and status updates
+- **HelperInbox**: Dashboard for tracking sent offers and status updates with offer details
+- **IncomingOffersTab**: Enhanced offer management with custom message and pricing display

 ### State Management
 - **UserProvider**: Centralized user state with change detection to prevent unnecessary rebuilds